tunaphish/reaper/wiki/Misc Reaper Content Ideas.md

 - Don’t include height on purpose to show a character blathering on and on
 - Everyone learns pose.
 Or aesthetics.
 Does more damage?

+- It’s our job to take power.
+It’s their job to hold it

+- Watching others fight is a lot bigger aspect.
+More anime moments

+- rapture playing.
+Your walking and cutscene is happening.
+Initial fight.
+Keshis just like can you fuck this guys up?
+Bet fifty bucks.
+Can initiate a challenge.
+Like that tattoo one I thought of.
+- Anthem.
+Why the fuck is my memory showing up for you
+- Nah fuck you I have a better idea.
+He threatens to dive into your memories and you neeed to defend yourself

+You have to watch your friend make the initial decision in his life that separates you forever.
+Your bonded mate.
+Because his ideals.
+What he wants leads him away.

+- A young.
+Earnest.
+Loving kind of love.
+Nothing can’t last in the face of earnestness.
+The sardonic ice.

 • ⁃ Pose during a conversation

 - Your pee smells like coffee